tarecord/gravity-forms-locator/src/gf-form-locator/readme.txt

 3. Another new quick link to view all the pages/posts the current form is published on.

 == Changelog ==

+= 1.0.2 =
+* Fix bug causing plugin to crash on PHP 7

 = 1.0.1 =
 * Fixed bug causing form locations to be duplicated in the location table